msqr/tidbits/tidbits/trunk/defs/docs/release/README.bin.txt

     mysql> create database tidbits character set utf8;

-  2) Grant privileges for an TidBits database user
+  2) Grant privileges for an Tidbits database user

     Still in the MySQL shell, execute: